 The Complete Package

-After all was said and done, what the world had was simply the ultimate solidbody electric guitar.
+Once all was said and done, the world had the ultimate solidbody electric guitar.
 In the words of noted Nashville collector/dealer George Gruhn, “The sunburst Les Paul is the Gibson solidbody guitar in which everything ‘comes together’; they look great, they feel great, and they sound great.
 They have all the best features Gibson ever offered on a solidbody guitar.”

 Plus, “Playability and rarity,” added Vic DaPra, proprietor of Guitar Gallery, and author of the book Sunburst Alley: A Pictorial Gallery of the Sunburst Les Paul 1958-1960.
 “And I think the woods they chose were much better back then.
 They were dried better, they were older.”

-“The feel of a ’58 and ’59 necks, the sound of two PAFs, and the way the maple top reacted with the mahogany body, not to mention the sunburst finish and the flame…” said Drew Berlin, vintage specialist for Guitar Center/Hollywood Vintage.
+“The feel of a ’58 and ’59 necks, the sound of two PAFs, and the way the maple top reacted with the mahogany body, not to mention the sunburst finish and the flame…” said Drew Berlin, a vintage-solidbody specialist.
 “They all combine to make hard, sweet magic.”

 Though market factors forced Gibson to eliminate the single-cutaway Les Paul in the latter half of 1960, the design ultimately proved to be far ahead of its time; and its untimely demise ultimately proved the reason we covet the ‘Burst today.

-The Les Paul name remained attached to Gibson’s new double-cutaway thin-bodied SG until late 1963, several months, apparently, after the second of two five-year licensing agreements expired between Gibson and Les Paul.
+The Les Paul name was attached to Gibson’s new double-cutaway thin-bodied SG until late 1963, several months after the expiration of a second five-year licensing agreement between Gibson and Les Paul.
 The SG held its own in the market through most of the ’60s as it underwent variations in pickups, tailpieces, finishes, and appointments.

-But while Elvis ruled the pop music scene in the late ’50s (with the help of Scotty Moore and his Super 400), and the Beatles “arrived” carrying Rickenbackers and writing pop for the masses, there were percolations about… Almost simultaneously, two players – one in the U.S., one in England – started making waves with both their playing styles and their instruments.
+But while Elvis ruled the pop music scene in the late ’50s (with the help of Scotty Moore and his Super 400) and the Beatles “arrived” carrying Rickenbackers and writing pop for the masses, there were percolations about two players – one in the U.S., one in England – who started making waves with their playing styles and their instruments.

 In the U.K. in early ’65, axeman Eric Clapton had parted ways with the Yardbirds because he wanted to play pure blues.
 He hooked up with John Mayall and became the first in a revolving-door lineup of superstar guitarists in Mayall’s Bluesbreakers.
-But he was in the band long enough to plug a ’59 ‘Burst into a Marshall 1962 combo and make history by recording one of the all-time most influential albums in blues/rock history – John Mayall’s Blues Breakers featuring Eric Clapton.
+He plugged a ’59 ‘Burst into a Marshall 1962 combo and made history by recording one of the most influential albums in blues/rock history – John Mayall’s Blues Breakers featuring Eric Clapton.
 Friends call it “Beano.”

 Back in the U.S., a kid in Chicago had also started drawing notice for playing hardcore blues.
 Michael Bloomfield spent a good part of his youth sneaking into Windy City blues clubs – often as the only white person in the house – and though he never recorded an album as influential as the Mayall/Clapton set, his playing exposed the white masses to the wonders of the blues.
 And guitar players were all over it – they had to have what he was playing.
-And in his heyday, Bloomfield was playing a ‘Burst.
+In his heyday, Bloomfield played a ‘Burst.